ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _The Newberry herald and news._](https://chroniclingamerica.loc.gov/lccn/sn93067777/1894-05-16/ed-1/seq-4)

 #### 1894-05-16 &middot; Newberry, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-The following interesting poem, con­
-tributed by Mrs. H. A. Deming to the
-San Francisco Times, is an exhibitioti
-of skill and ability, and is worthy of a
--careful study by all our readers.
-Each line is a quotation from one of
-the stadard authors of England and
 America, and the number of the line
 refers to the name of its author below.
 This poem is the result of a year&#x27;s ex­